juangamella/aicp/README.md

 pip install -r requirements.txt
 ```

-To run the notebooks from the virtual environments, create a new local kernel:
+To run the notebooks from the virtual environment, create a new local kernel:

 ```
 ipython kernel install --user --name=.venv